debruijn/nl_maps/source/MODIFICATIONS.md

 The `nl_provinces.png` file follows the `LICENSE_ISLANDS_PROVINCES' license, which requires to also give attribution and indicate changes that have been made.

-- The source of this file can be found on [Wikipedia] (https://commons.wikimedia.org/wiki/File:Netherlands_provinces_map_blank.svg), and is own work from Gust Justice.
+- The source of this file can be found on [Wikipedia](https://commons.wikimedia.org/wiki/File:Netherlands_provinces_map_blank.svg), and is own work from Gust Justice.
 - From this source-file, the BES islands have been split into their own file (see below) and from the remainder some small islands have been removed.
 - The resultant SVG has been exported as PNG into `nl_provinces.png`.